-Dental Prevention in the Kennel
+Dental Care in the Kennel

 Dental disease prevention has been a big frustration for kennels.
 If the correct steps are not taken to prevent dental disease, the end results are unhealthy animals and infected mouths.
 Most prevention involves treating the mouth directly once or twice a day.
 However, this is not possible on a consistent basis.

 Revival has been working on kennel dental care within water and there have been some promising results!
 First, we needed to establish: why are there dental issues?